 Remember: Data Throughput can never be more than Network Bandwidth.

 Response time is the amount of time from the moment that a user sends a request until the time that the application indicates that the request has been completed and reached back to the user.
 In the Latency example, the Response time will be 4 seconds.
 For more information on response time refer to the link.

 - Solving bandwidth is easier than solving latency.

-- If throughput is nearly equal to bandwidth, it means the full capacity of the network is being utilized which may lead network bandwidth issue.
+- If throughput is nearly equal to bandwidth, it means the full capacity of the network is being utilized which may lead to network bandwidth issues.

-- Increase in response time with flat throughput graph shows a network bandwidth issue.
+- An increase in response time with a flat throughput graph shows a network bandwidth issue.
 This bottleneck can be rectified by adding extra channels i.e. by increasing network bandwidth.

 - Ideally, consistent throughput indicates an expected capacity of network bandwidth.

 - Some tools do not express the throughput in units per unit of time but in clock periods.
 This is incorrect but commonly used because of convenience.